 Your contribution can make a big difference in the lives of those we serve.
 Donate today to help support our mission of empowering communities.

-No affiliations to following: Black Heritage Festival, Scholarship, Black Heritage Fest, Black Heritage Committee or Rodeo, and Black Heritage and Culture
+Not affiliated with the Black Heritage Festival, Scholarship, Black Heritage Fest, Black Heritage Committee or Rodeo, or Black Heritage and Culture.

 Black Heritage Society Inc. dba Martin Luther King Jr. Parade Foundation Inc. 501 (c) (3) nonprofit Organization, EIN 25,1921911.
 Donations are tax-deductible.